cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-provisioning.md

 The cloud foundation maturity model uses the term “tenant” to refer to the abstract concept of an isolated environment in a multi-tenant cloud platform.
 Cloud foundation teams can choose different platform-specific concepts to implement tenants.
 This choice should depend on the landing zone and workload type.
 Some practical examples of tenant concepts

-- In a landing zone hosting cloud native workloads, every application team receives their own AWS Account to provide strong isolation.
+- In a [Cloud-Native Landing Zone](./cloud-native-landing-zone.md), every application team receives their own AWS Account to provide strong isolation.

-- A managed container platform based on Kubernetes provides a Kubernetes namespace to every application team.
+- A managed [Container Platform Landing Zone](./container-platform-landing-zone.md) based on Kubernetes provides a Kubernetes namespace to every application team.
 These provide lightweight isolation between different workloads on the same cluster.

-- A Lift & Shift landing zone on Azure provides dedicated resource groups to every customer.
+- A [Lift & Shift Landing Zone](./lift-and-shift-landing-zone.md) on Azure provides dedicated resource groups to every customer.
 This allows easily sharing common resources like an on-prem connected VNet while providing a reasonable level of isolation for configuring RBAC access to VMs and connected resources like storage accounts.

 ## Why You Need to Automate Cloud Tenant Provisioning